How climate change is making India’s big dams dangerous

 That the project does not improve dams’ adaptation to climate change is apparent from the fact that before they unleashed the floods in the Periyar basin in Kerala in 2018, the Idukki system of dams had been improved under this programme.

-“I am afraid to sleep at night,” said J Jex, a resident of Chalakudy town in Thrissur district, who lives in the shadow of the dams.
+“I am afraid to sleep at night,” said J Jex, a resident of Chalakudy town in Thrissur district, who was severely affected by the floods.
 “What I saw in 2018, I can’t get it out of my mind.
 I am not sure if such a disaster won’t happen again.”

 This reporting is made possible with support from Report for the World, an initiative of The GroundTruth Project.